lognorman20/lognorman20/README.md

 I am a junior at the University of Southern California studying Computer Science.
 I enjoy creating technology that makes everyday life simpler, more efficient and amusing.

-I am currently interested in building zero-knowledge applications, iOS apps, and studying abstract algebra and number theory.
+I am currently interested in building zero-knowledge proofs, iOS apps,and functional programming.

-In my free time, I like playing/watching basketball, cooking, learning history, skiing, and of course, programming.
+In my free time, I like playing/watching basketball, boxing, learning history && philosophy, music production, skiing, and of course, programming.

 **More About Me:**